 Here are some examples of exterior lights

-The most common exterior lights are fitted on and even inside walls—lots of designs available.
+The most common exterior lights are fitted on and even inside walls—lots of designs are available.
 Wall lights can illuminate up, down, up and down out, and some can be adjusted and pointed in different directions.
 Flush wall lights that shine out are suitable for door entrances, while adjustable wall spotlights are useful for seating areas.

 Bollard & Post

 Lamps fitted into posts that are secured into the ground.
 Bollard lights are short and usually fitted in multiples along paths.
-Post lights are tall like mini lamp posts and are excellent for lighting up the front of houses and driveways.
+Post lights are tall, like mini lamp posts and are excellent for lighting up the front of houses and driveways.

 Decking lights are fitted into recesses cut into the decking.
-They shine upwards, providing enough light to sit out in after dark and outlining the deck.
+They shine upwards, providing enough light to sit out after dark and outlining the deck.